 It is common for a local Italian city to hold a market in the middle of the week.
 Orvieto is no different.
 On Wednesday morning there is a market in the square that has an amazing selection of local products.

 The Duomo Cathedral

 The Orvieto’s gothic style Duomo Cathedral will make you want to stare up towards the sky.
 I couldn’t help but marvel at the colors surrounding the entrance of the cathedral.

 Make no mistake, this building is no facade.
 The inside is just as dramatic and impressive on the inside.
 You will want to take your time walking through Orvieto’s largest cathedrals.
 With high ceilings and paintings that tell the stories in the bible, you will be why this cathedral is a direct representation of Italian beauty and art.

 The Duomo simply means the largest cathedral in the city.
-There is another church in Orvieto done by the same architect, but that church is much simpler and smaller.

 Other articles about small medieval villages: